anonymousCAVEMAN/cook-BOT/README.md

 -LLM API access (here we have used groqAPI)\
 -huggingface embeddings
 -groqAPI
-- Install project dependencies(requirements.txt has all the installed dependencies listed
+-Install project dependencies(requirements.txt has all the installed dependencies listed
   ```bash
   pip install -r request.txt
   ```